navin-moorthy/Pico-CTF-2017-Write-Up/reverse/a-thing-called-the-stack/README.md

 ## Write-up

-# A Thing Called The Stack - 60 Points

-A friend was stacking dinner plates, and handed you  [this](https://webshell2017.picoctf.com/static/ad7075160f4cc40cbe355c7f9f39e245/assembly.s), saying something about a "stack".
-Can you find the difference between the value of esp at the end of the code, and the location of the saved return address?
-Assume a 32 bit system.
-Submit the answer as a hexidecimal number, with no extraneous 0s.
-For example, the decimal number 2015 would be submitted as 0x7df, not 0x000007df

-## Write-Up

 This is a trivial reading-and-understanding assembly.
 The code that was given is conveniently printed as below:
 ```
 foo: